cbmr-data/cbmr-data.github.io/esrum/source/tips/data_storage.rst

   commonly used, public datasets, and can be accessed by everyone with access to Esrum.
 See the :ref:`p_common_datasets` for more information, and for how to request additional datasets.
+- Avoid making copies of datasets.
+Instead, use symbolic links to refer a shared copy of the dataset, that could for example be stored in ``/datasets/cbmr_shared``, in a ``/data`` folder, or similar location.
 - Always delete intermediate files when they are no longer needed.
 For example, if your workflow looks something like the following, then add a step to your workflow that deletes the ``intermediate.dat`` file: